Skip to primary content

 PARTNERS

-eCAN Plus is a European partnership with 23 EU countries and 83 partners, including public health actors and health authorities, universities, hospitals, cancer centers and organisations, and patient associations.
+eCAN Plus involves 81 organisations from 23 European countries, including public health actors and health authorities, universities, hospitals, cancer centers and organisations, and patient associations.
+Together, they seek to address the increasing incidence of cancer, expected to rise by 20% by 2040.

 The total partner network of eCAN Plus consists of: